06 June Topics

 Emancipation Proclamation, a Bit Late – In 1865, the people of Galveston were informed of the proclamation.

-June 20: Lizzie Borden Took an Axe – In 1893, Lizzie Borden is acquitted of murder.
+June 20: Lizzie Borden Took an Axe – In 1893, Lizzie Borden was acquitted of murder.

 Fort William – In 1756, the fort was attacked and 146 prisoners taken – the Black Hole of Calcutta.